ilanschnell/perfect-hash/README.rst

 input data.
 Therefore the output is a “derivative work” of the input (in the sense of U.S. copyright law); and its copyright status depends on the copyright of the input.
-For most software licenses, the result is that the output is under the same license, with the same copyright holder, as the input that was passed to perfect-hash.
+For most software licenses, the result is that the output is under the same license as the input itself, with the same copyright holder, as the input that was merely passed though perfect-hash.

 Acknowledgments